StarPlayrX/StarPlayrX/README.md

 SwifterLite embedded webserver based on Swifter with its focus on REST, json, audio/video streaming, data, bytes, and ping/text

 v1.3.1 is undergoing sound quality testing.
 Known issues slight periodic gap in sound playback.
-This is being investigated.
+This is under observation.